Villawood

 Villawood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Villawood's population, as of Nov 2025, is estimated at around 7,793 people.
-This reflects a growth of 742 individuals since the 2021 Census, which reported a population of 7,051.
-The increase is inferred from AreaSearch's estimation of the resident population at 7,367 in Jun 2024, based on ABS ERP data release and additional validated new addresses since the Census date.
-This results in a density ratio of 1,983 persons per square kilometer.
-Villawood's growth rate of 10.5% since the 2021 census exceeded the state average of 7.6%.
+Villawood's population is estimated at around 7,795 as of Feb 2026.
+This reflects an increase of 744 people since the 2021 Census which reported a population of 7,051 people.
+The change was inferred from AreaSearch's estimate of the resident population at 7,367 following examination of the latest ERP data release by the ABS in June 2024 and an additional 183 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,983 persons per square kilometer.
+Villawood's growth rate of 10.6% since the 2021 census exceeded both the state (7.8%) and Greater Sydney averages, marking it as a growth leader in the region.
 Overseas migration contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on these projections, the Villawood statistical area is expected to grow by 1,225 persons by 2041, reflecting an increase of 9.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, an above median population growth is projected for Villawood, expected to expand by 1,226 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.3% over the 17 years.

 Frequently Asked Questions - Population